EdwinZhanCN/edwinzhancn.github.io/docs/JetsonYolo/Basic commands.md

 cat hello.txt
 ```

 This should give you a good start with using the command line in Ubuntu.
 Practice these commands, and you'll become more comfortable with the terminal.
-If you have any questions or need further assistance, feel free to ask!